zpengmei/geom2vec/README.md

 For convenience, we put common functionalities as follows:
 - `geom2vec.create_model` is a wrapper function to load the pretrained GNN models.
 - `geom2vec.Lobe` is a general class for downstream tasks, which can be used to define the downstream models.

+## Downstream models

+We support several dynamics models.
 - `geom2vec.downstream_models.VAMPNet` is a class for dimensionality reduction using VAMPNet.
-- `geom2vec.downstream_models.StopVAMPNet` is a class for dimensionality reduction using VAMPNet with B.C.
+- `geom2vec.downstream_models.StopVAMPNet` is a class for dimensionality reduction using VAMPNet with boundary conditions.
+- `geom2vec.downstream_models.SPIB` is a class for constructing MSMs using SPIB
-- `geom2vec.downstream_models.VarComm` is a class for variational committer function estimation.
+- `geom2vec.downstream_models.VCN` is a class for variational committor function estimation.

-## Downstream models

 ## Usage